Iconic Doncaster band release first new songs in 30 years

 The band's revival will culminate in a show at Barnsley's Birdwell Venue on April 13 with all 500 tickets for the concert selling out two months in advance.

-Vocalist and bass guitarist Martin John Burton, lead guitarist Steve Chambers and drummer Glyn Davies initially came together in 1980 as a cover band, playing songs originally recorded by The Who, The Kinks, The Jam, The Lambrettas and Madness, along with original material and other contemporary covers.
+Vocalist and bass guitarist Martin John Burton, lead guitarist Steve Chambers and drummer Glyn Davies, along with keyboard player Steve Kendal initially came together in 1980 as a cover band, playing songs originally recorded by The Who, The Kinks, The Jam, The Lambrettas and Madness, along with original material and other contemporary covers.

 A spokesman for the band said: "The Gents are back - and how!